-The application for the MIT Master’s in Data, Economics, and Development Policy (DEDP) will only be open to learners who have completed the DEDP MITx MicroMasters credential (including those who will complete the credential in the fall 2022 testing session).
+The application for the MIT Master’s in Data, Economics, and Design of Policy (DEDP) will only be open to learners who have completed the DEDP MITx MicroMasters credential (including those who will complete the credential in the fall testing session that occurs during the application window).
 Note that all MicroMasters grades must be submitted with the application.
 For questions on admissions, please contact email@example.com.

 Because we consider our MicroMasters courses and proctored exams to be good predictors of students’ ability to succeed in graduate-level classes at MIT, students’ performance in the MicroMasters program will play an important role in admissions.
 In contrast, learners will not be required to sit other standardized tests such as the GRE or GMAT, nor will they be required to have any prior university-level training besides the successful completion of the DEDP MicroMasters.

 You may submit either a resume or CV, whichever is most appropriate to your background.
 There is no page limit.

 Transcripts will be required for any previous university-level coursework for all applicants.
 Although official transcripts are not required at the time of applying, they will be required from admitted students in order to enroll in the program.

 These may be from either academic or professional references.

 Please explain why you are a good candidate for graduate school.
 You should describe why you wish to attend graduate school, what you would like to study, and any research experience you have.
 Describe one or more accomplishments you are particularly proud of that suggest that you will succeed in your chosen area of research.